Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 6. Use of Quotation Marks (“”) Or Use of Inverted Commas

 Quotation marks are used to enclose a direct quotation (sayings) or speech of the person exactly said by that person word by word.
-These marks are also used in direct and indirect speech concept.
+These marks are also used in direct and indirect speech concepts.

 Examples: The bird asked, “Why are you weeping”.
 He says, “He will write a story”.
 The angel said, “God is happy with you”.